a4dyn/sql-injection-scanner/README.md

 # InjectionScanner
 A Burp Extension for finding simple SQL exploitable.
-Supports GET and POST with key-value, Json and XML data type.
+Supports GET and POST with key-value of urlencoded, Json and XML data types.

 The extension will automatically fetch the data and variables within the URL/data section for users to customize.